EOP-OMB/payment-accuracy/website/pages/programs/sba-disaster-assistance-loans.md

       training of the PDC Departments may be necessary, and as a preventative measure to reduce potentially improper payments.
     Mitigation_Strategy: atp6_1
-  - Action_Taken: Planned
-    Action_Type: Automation
-    Completion_Date: FY2025
-    Description_Action_Taken: SBA is currently in the process of developing a new unified lending platform, which is heavily based on automation of the loan making process.
-    Mitigation_Strategy: app1_1
   Agency_Needs_Satisfied: 'The agency has what is needed with respect to internal
     controls, human capital and information system